Skip to main content

 • Regional: voluntary standard/code

-The Content Creator Protocol (CPP) addresses content creators, digital influencers, and vloggers based in the Flanders region who provides audiovisual services.
+The Content Creator Protocol (CPP) addresses content creators, digital influencers, and vloggers based in the Flanders region who provide audiovisual services.
 It provides principles for publication respecting transparency on digital media, including guidelines for commercial content and communication for minors and prohibition of violent content and hate speech.

 • Belgium